Important Domestic Fee Information

 Centrelink (income support) and the academic calendar

 Note: If you are enrolled in less than 3 units in Session 1 or Terms 1 and 2, Dual Term 1-2 or Tri Term 1, and receiving income support payments, Centrelink will write to you and ask if you intend to be enrolled as a full-time student over the remainder of the teaching year.
-To prove to Centrelink you will be a full-time student you will need to enrol in your units over the remainder of the year and send that study plan advice to Centrelink.
-You will need to enrol in at least one unit in Session 2 and then as many units as you need, to total 6 units for the year, in either session 2 or 3.
+To prove to Centrelink you will be a full-time student you will need to enrol in your units over the remainder of the year (at least 6 units) and send that study plan advice to Centrelink.

 Centrelink requirements regarding full-time study can be found on the page Study Loads for Austudy.